- Do you require a licence to erect scaffolding and hoarding?

 - A traffic management plan (required where 1.2 metre of footway cannot be maintained)

-Please send us your application at least seven days before the date on which you wish to erect the scaffolding or hoarding.
+Please send us your application at least ten working days before the date on which you wish to erect the scaffolding or hoarding.

 What are the terms and conditions?